algpuentes/xantar-core/README.md

 mvn install -DskipTests
 ```

-After generating the jar, the docker image of the service can be generated with
+After generating the jar, the Docker image of the service can be generated with:

 ```bash
 docker build -t xantar.jar .